Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug that temporaryed unit cannot be erased correctly and no longer raise an error.
 - SHP debris shadows now respect the `Shadow` tag.
 - Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.
+- Adds a "Load Game" button to the retry dialog on mission failure.

 ![image](_static/images/turretoffset-01.png)
 *Side offset voxel turret in Breaking Blue project*